EuropeOSS/join/README.md

-# join
+# Join EuropeOSS

 Would you like to join the initiative?
-Create an issue on this repository!
+Create an issue on this repository filling in all of the template details!